cac-group/nameBanBot/README.md

 ### Authorization

 Users can configure the bot if they:

 - Are listed in `WHITELISTED_USER_IDS`
 - Are admin in any whitelisted group
 - Are admin in the current group (for group commands)

+## Interactive Admin Menu

+The bot provides an interactive menu in private chat that allows admins to:

+1. Select which group to configure
+2. View, add, and remove patterns for the selected group
+3. Toggle between ban/kick actions
+4. Check current configuration status

 ## Troubleshooting